-Claim against Grant Thornton
+Claim against former auditors

-The claim for negligence against AssetCo's former auditors, Grant Thornton, culminated in a trial in June 2018, for which a Judgment in AssetCo's favour was handed down awarding the company damages of £22.4m plus an associated interest payment of approximately £6m and £5m on account of costs incurred.
+The claim for negligence against AssetCo Plc's former auditors, Grant Thornton, culminated in a trial in June 2018, for which a judgment in AssetCo's favour was handed down.
+The damages awarded were £22.4m plus interest of approximately £6.5m plus £5m on account of costs.